 Getting Started With Open Data

-The following steps will show you how to make a simple map from the dataset of 311 Service Requests.
-311 is New York City’s non-emergency call center that allows citizens to make service requests, file complaints, and get additional information about the City.
+The following tutorials will show you how to filter, map, and export 311 Service Requests during a particular time period.
+311 is New York City’s non-emergency call center that allows residents to make service requests, file complaints, and get additional information about the City.

 Data can be complex.
 Some datasets contain millions of records and many unfamiliar terms.
-Be sure to review a dataset’s Primer page for additional information about a dataset, including its data dictionary.
-In the data dictionary, you’ll find definitions of terms and values.
+Be sure to review a dataset’s primer page for additional information about a dataset, including its data dictionary.
+In the data dictionary, you’ll find definitions of terms and values in the dataset.

 In general, if you experience difficulty manipulating and downloading larger datasets, you should restrict the number of records that appear using the “filter” function.
-In this panel, users may “Add a New Filter Condition” and select attribute values that are exact matches with the “is” condition, or a fall within a range of values with the “contains” condition.
-A narrower selection of results will require less computing power to view and manipulate data, and will create smaller data files that are quicker to download onto a user’s local device.
-For more information on filtering tabular datasets, including video tutorials, see the “Filters” topic in the Socrata Knowledge Base.
+In this panel, users may “Add a New Filter Condition” and select attribute values that are exact matches with the “is” condition, or fall within a range of values with the “contains” condition.
+A narrower selection of results will require less computing power to view and manipulate data, and will create smaller data files that are quicker to download onto your local device.

-Want to dig deeper?
-The following blogs and technical resources offer guides on how to do advanced analytics with data on NYC Open Data.
+Looking to dig deeper?
+The following resources offer advanced analytics perspectives on NYC Open Data.
 If you think we’ve missed anything, drop us a line!

 - BetaNYC is a civic organization dedicated to improving lives in New York through civic design, technology, and data.
 They manage data.beta.nyc and host events to discuss Open Data.